 - One of the traditional weaknesses of PostScript level 1 is its screening technology which isn’t really suitable for 4-color jobs.
-In the screening wars vendors like Linotype-Hell and Agfa try to win sales by offering improved or radically new screening technologies such as stochastic screening.
+In the screening wars, vendors like Linotype-Hell and Agfa try to win sales by offering improved or radically new screening technologies such as stochastic screening.

-In the early nineties the imagesetter market gradually moves from small 1-up devices to larger systems that are capable of imaging an entire press sheet.
-In the second half of the decade computer-to-plate technology starts taking over but it follows a different pattern: first the 8-up (B1) market moves to CtP, then the even larger VLF (very large format) systems while smaller systems only become popular in the first half of the new millennium.
+In the early nineties, the imagesetter market gradually moves from small 1-up devices to larger systems that are capable of imaging an entire press sheet.
+In the second half of the decade, computer-to-plate technology starts taking over but it follows a different pattern: first the 8-up (B1) market moves to CtP, then the even larger VLF (very large format) systems while smaller systems only become popular in the first half of the new millennium.

-Weak Apple management and the continuous efforts of Microsoft make PC’s an acceptable alternatives to Macs in the second half of the nineties.
+Weak Apple management and the continuous efforts of Microsoft make PC’s an acceptable alternative to Macs in the second half of the nineties.
 A lot of back-end processes migrate to the PC platforms, including most of the workflow systems that now enter the market.
 The resurrection of Apple in 1998 makes a lot of designers stick to their Macs for the creative side of things.

 The enhanced power of hard- and software leads to more sophisticated designs.
 The wild typography of some designs is no longer due to a lack of artistic insight but inspired by the grunge movement.
 Easy to achieve effects, such as blends in QuarkXPress 2, occasionally still take the design world by storm.